TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 8/Luke 8.17.md

 ---

-For nothing is hid, that shall not be made manifest; nor [anything] secret, that shall not be known and come to light.
+For nothing is hidden, that will not be revealed; nor anything secret, that will not be known and come to light.